kadena-io/pact/docs/pact-reference.md

 With the [typecheck](#typecheck) repl command, the Pact interpreter will analyze a module and attempt to infer types on every variable, function application or const definition.
 Using this in project repl scripts is helpful to aid the developer in adding "just enough types" to make the typecheck succeed.
-Fully successful typecheck is usually a matter of providing schemas for all tables, and argument types for ancillary functions that call ambiguous or overloaded native functions.
+Successful typechecking is usually a matter of providing schemas for all tables, and argument types for ancillary functions that call ambiguous or overloaded native functions.

 ### Formal Verification

-Pact's typechecker is designed to output a fully typechecked, inlined AST for use generating formal proofs in SMT-LIB2.
-If the typecheck does not fully succeed, the module is not considered "provable".
+Pact's typechecker is designed to output a fully typechecked and inlined AST for generating formal proofs in the SMT-LIB2 language.
+If the typecheck does not succeed, the module is not considered "provable".

 We see, then, that Pact code can move its way up a "safety" gradient, starting with no types,